Deploy an External Load Balancer with Oracle Cloud Native Environment

 public_ip_address

-Note: The Overall Health and Backend Sets Health sections may not display as a green OK because we have yet to create the Kubernetes cluster for Oracle Cloud Native Environment.
+Note: The Overall Health and Backend Sets Health sections will not display as a green OK since we have yet to create the Kubernetes cluster for Oracle Cloud Native Environment.

 Create a Platform CLI Configuration File